Harm Reduction

 Safe Needle Disposal

-This program works to limit the number of improperly discarded needles by providing education, sharps containers to clients, and mounted containers in our communities when needed.
+The Safe Needle Disposal program works to reduce the number of improperly discarded needles by providing education, sharps containers to clients, and mounted containers in our communities.

-If you use prescribed injected medications, a pharmacy will be able to provide you with sharps containers and disposal; please see Returning Medications – HPSA.
+If you use prescribed injected medications, a pharmacy can give you sharps containers; please see Returning Medications – HPSA.

-People who use opioids (fentanyl, morphine) that are injected, snorted, or swallowed are at risk of an opioid overdose.
-The risk is high when someone uses an opioid differently than how it has been prescribed or by using illegal or “street” drugs.
-When using unregulated drugs, what is in it is not known.
-This means opioids could be in any drug and anyway you use it could result in an opioid poisoning.
+People who use opioids (e.g., fentanyl, morphine) that are injected, snorted, or swallowed are at risk of an opioid overdose.
+The risk is high when someone uses an opioid differently than its prescribed use or by using unregulated or “street” drugs.
+When using unregulated drugs, what’s in it isn’t known; this means opioids could be in any drug and any way you use it could result in an opioid overdose.

 Naloxone is a medication that can temporarily reverse an opioid overdose.
-Naloxone kits are available to individuals at risk of an opioid overdose, as well as their friends, family, and supporters of people who use opioids.
-Naloxone is available for free, without a prescription, at some pharmacies, health units, and at some other agencies in your community.
+Naloxone kits are available to individuals at risk of an opioid overdose, as well as their friends, family, and supporters of people who use unregulated drugs.
+Naloxone is available for free, without a prescription, at some pharmacies, health units, and at other agencies in your community.

-Visit our Naloxone and Opioid Overdose Prevention page to find more information on naloxone, where to access a naloxone kit and how to use naloxone.
-Please contact your local health unit for an appointment for Naloxone Training.
+Visit our Preventing Opioid Overdose Deaths page to find more information on naloxone, where to access a naloxone kit, and how to use naloxone.

 You can use the following tips to help stay safe:

 • Do not use alone!
-Buddy up with someone you trust, leave your door unlocked or call someone before to let them know you are about to use.
+Buddy up with someone you trust and stagger use, leave your door unlocked, or call someone before to let them know you are about to use.
+If you must use alone, call NORS 1-888-688-NORS(6677) or use the Lifeguard App; this app is easy to use, and it automatically connects you with the hospital if you become unresponsive.

 • Always use all new equipment, and never share or reuse.

 • Carry naloxone and know how to use it.
-You could get a Naloxone kit for free, which can reverse or stop an opioid overdose.
+Get a Naloxone kit for free, it can reverse or stop an opioid overdose.

 Opioids in our communities